chriskirknielsen/dotcom-2024/src/content/posts/2020/2020-05-20-modern-fluid-typography-with-clamp.md

 ```

 {% callout %}
-`clamp()` won't allow `MIN > MAX`, so we add a couple of `if()` inside the clamp function to flip the values if the small breakpoint font size is larger than its large breakpoint counterpart.
-Also, you don't need to wrap the middle expression in `calc()`, as `clamp()` will evaluate its contents just the same!
+`clamp()` won’t allow `MIN > MAX`, so we add a couple of `if()` inside the clamp function to flip the values if the small breakpoint font size is larger than its large breakpoint counterpart.
+Also, you don’t need to wrap the middle expression in `calc()`, as `clamp()` will evaluate its contents just the same!
 {% endcallout %}

-Here's an example using this mixin, and its result:
+Here’s an example using this mixin, and its result:

 ```scss
 p {